urbanware-org/vicecity/README.md

 ## Description

 The *Vice City* color scheme is optimized for light text on dark background using 80's style hi-viz colors.
-It is suitable for all kinds of programming and scripting languages as well as config files.
+Intentionally designed for text-only environments, it is suitable for all kinds of programming and scripting languages as well as config files.

 Currently available for various editors and in two different flavors.